Banff station

 Banff station is a railway station in Banff, Alberta, Canada.
-It is used by Royal Canadian Pacific and the Rocky Mountaineer, and previously by Canadian Pacific Railway and Via Rail.
+It was previously used by Royal Canadian Pacific, Rocky Mountaineer, Canadian Pacific Railway and Via Rail.
 The station is on a Canadian Pacific Kansas City line.

 The station was originally built for the Canadian Pacific Railway, serving the railway's Banff Springs Hotel.
 The station was opened in 1910 and declared a heritage railway station by the federal government in 1991.

+At some point before 2024, the station was closed down, with Rocky Mountaineer service now serving the Banff Train Siding at 98 Mount Norquay Road.